-- According to the same research, one of the reasons why employees leave their jobs is a workplace that doesn’t allow for flexibility.
+- According to the same research, some of the top reasons why employees leave their jobs are minimal wage growth and a workplace that doesn’t allow for flexibility.
 (EY)

 - Working flexibly and without penalty ranked the third-highest priority (after pay and benefits) for millennials around the world.
 (EY)

 - About one-third of professionals reported that today it is harder to achieve work-life balance than ever before.
 (EY)

 - It was found that working parents are among those who have the hardest time managing work and home life.
 (EY)

 - The older groups of millennials (40+ years old) generally put a higher value on paid parental leave than previous generations.
 (EY)